-If you have trouble falling asleep or if you wake up during the night with your mind in overdrive, I have just the right thing for you: an easy yoga bedtime routine!
+If you have trouble falling asleep or if you wake up during the night with your mind in overdrive, a yoga bedtime routine might help.
 The idea is not only to release physical tensions, but also to calm the mind, so that falling asleep and staying asleep become easier.
-Beneficial for most kinds of back pain as well, the short session is designed with yoga poses and breathing techniques that can settle the nervous system.
+Beneficial for most kinds of back pain as well, the yoga bedtime routine is designed with practices that can soothe the nervous system.
 Do try it out and let me know if it works for you.

 While some yoga poses are exhilarating and uplifting, others tend to soothe the nervous system.
 For example, most people find standing poses grounding and awakening and back bends energising.
 Forward bends and inverted poses, on the other hand, are experienced as calming.
 It is fascinating how just putting our body in a position can change our mood.
 Nevertheless, the position in itself is not as effective if we don’t focus the mind as well.
 Concentrating on the yoga movements and the breath loosens the grip of whirling thoughts in our mind.
 As a consequence, they will be less likely to loom large at night.

 I realise that after a hectic day, the last thing you may want to do is yoga.
 Tired, you lose all motivation, and it is all too tempting to crash into bed.
 But especially if you suffer from insomnia, it is worth trying to make a habit of this routine (and this advice from a previous blog may help too).